gasolin/blog/source/_posts/node-red-contrib-bitfinex.md

 ]
 ```

 Then we can process the array to get what we want.
+For example, to access the last price of ETH/USD, we could find the result from `array[0][7]` (The first item in returned array denotes ETH/USD result array, the 8th item(the array count from 0 so its 7) in ETH/USD result array is the LAST_PRICE)

 ## Interact with API library

-But for more complicated interaction, we generally prefer to call language specific library to simplify the process.
+But for more complicated interaction like place an order with authenticated API, we generally prefer to call language specific library to simplify the process.

 The [Bitfinex official doc](https://docs.bitfinex.com/v2/docs/open-source-libraries) listed several open source language specific libraries for developers.